Six members stood for election this year and the results are as follows:

 The sectors represented by Council should reflect the composition of the membership.
 The current directors are from the following sectors:

-The nine elected Directors of Council are all voting members of the IIA.
-They are nominated and elected by voting IIA members.
+The nine elected Directors of Council are all voting members of the Chartered IIA.
+They are nominated and elected by voting Institute members.

 The Council includes up to five Directors at large and up to three Co-opted Directors.
-Directors at Large are voting IIA members nominated by Council and elected by members at the AGM; Co-opted Directors are appointed by the Council and need not be IIA members.
+Directors at Large are voting Institute members nominated by Council and elected by members at the AGM; Co-opted Directors are appointed by the Council and need not be Institute members.

 The President, Deputy President and Chair of the Audit Committee are nominated from the existing Directors by the Council.